Cenbull70/Group4_Project/README.md

 - Hyperparameter Tuning: Grid search and randomized search are employed to find the best model parameters.

 - Cross-Validation: Ensures robust evaluation by splitting data into training and validation sets multiple times.
 - Early Stopping: Applied to neural networks to prevent overfitting.

 #### Ensemble Methods

-- Voting Regressor: Combines predictions from multiple models using weighted averaging.
+- Average Regressor: Combines predictions from multiple models using averaging.

 - Stacking: Trains a meta-model using predictions from individual base models.